Fort Worth Water Quality at a Glance

 Follow Watering Rules

-Adhere to Fort Worth’s twice-weekly watering schedule (based on address).
+Adhere to Fort Worth’s twice-weekly watering schedule based on your address.
 Water between 8 PM and 10 AM to reduce evaporation, and never water on consecutive days.
-Check fortworth.com/water for current drought levels and restrictions.
+Check fortworth.com/water for current drought levels and any active restrictions.

 Quality News About Your Water